Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-MLv2/Design_Tutorials/02-Channelizer-Using-Vitis-Libraries/README.md

 The build process generates all the design specific files needed to run the design on hardware in the ```package``` folder.

-1. Write the EDF boot firmware (OSPI) to the primary boot device following the instructions [here](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/3258155011/AMD+EDF+Getting+started+-+Discovery+and+Evaluation+AMD+Versal+device+portfolio#Writing-the-EDF-boot-firmware-to-the-primary-boot-device-%2F-media-using-System-Controller-(SC)).
-The OSPI image is in `<path-to-design>/yocto_artifacts/edf-ospi-versal-2ve-2vm-vek385-sdt-seg-20251116021631.bin`.
+1. Write the EDF boot firmware (OSPI) to the primary boot device following instructions in [How to Boot a Board Using the Pre-built Images](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/3258155011/Discovery+and+Evaluation+AMD+Versal+Device+Portfolio#How-to-Boot-a-Board-Using-the-Pre-built-Images).
+Find the OSPI image in `<path-to-design>/yocto_artifacts/edf-ospi-versal-2ve-2vm-vek385-multidomain-20260609231841.bin`.
-2. Write `<path-to-design>/yocto_artifacts/edf-linux-disk-image-amd-cortexa78-mali-common.rootfs-20251116015456.wic` to the sd_card using your favorite SD imaging tool (Balena Etcher and Win32DiskImager seem to work well).
+2. Write `<path-to-design>/yocto_artifacts/edf-platform-disk-image-amd-cortexa78-common.rootfs-20260609231841.wic` to the sd_card using your favorite SD imaging tool (Rufus, Balena Etcher, and Win32DiskImager seem to work well).
 3. Put the sd_card in to the board, boot it and log in.
 (Default username is amd-edf and you will be prompted to set a password.)
 4. Determine the IP address of eth0 on the board using `ip addr show eth0`.
 5. cd `<path-to-design>/package; scp * amd-edf@<ip_address>:~/`